 Finally, do not go into your deposition feeling that your testimony has to accomplish something.
 Your testimony is not going to win the case at deposition.
 It is not going to convince the other attorney that their client’s case should be dismissed.
 Deposition testimony is sometimes nothing more than a collection of facts, and the argumentative parts of every deposition (it always happens) are almost never that useful.

 If you or a loved one is involved in a probate, estate, or trust dispute under Texas law, you may be facing a deposition.
 In this short blog post, J. Brian Thomas provided some useful tips to being successful at the process.
 Be factual, be concise, and do not be argumentative.
-For anyone in the Dallas area, including the suburbs of Frisco and Plano, who may be facing a dispute over a will, Burdette and Rice attorneys offer a no charge initial phone consultation.
+For anyone in the Dallas area, including the suburbs of Frisco and Plano, who may be facing a dispute over a will, Burdette and Rice attorneys offer an initial phone consultation.
 Every situation is unique, so you are highly advised to reach out to one of our Dallas-based attorneys to discuss the unique situation vis-a-vis the probate process under Texas law.